-As a Lumerit student-turned-coach, I have not only had the opportunity to experience coaching but also how to walk alongside someone else and help them reach success.
+As an Unbound student-turned-coach, I have not only had the opportunity to experience coaching but also how to walk alongside someone else and help them reach success.

 When you come alongside another person, you help them achieve more than they could do on their own.
 Everyone has their own definition of success.
 Coaching helps you understand what your definition is and then helps you achieve it.

 Let me illustrate with my own coaching experience.

 My experience being coached

 When I was enrolled in Unbound, my coach and I worked together for about 3 years.
 Through our time together, we built a life-long friendship that has continued to this day.

 Each call started with my coach asking about me and my life.
 She wanted to know how things were going—both the good and the bad.
 Even though our calls were focused on school, she would still check in with my life, which helped build our friendship.
 After the initial “life update,” she would check in with my academic goals—had I accomplished what I needed to in my studies?